AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Tooltips.md

 ## Overview

-A tooltip is a text box displayed when a point on a chart is hovered, which allows you to show the detailed information about an event marker.
+A tooltip is a text box displayed when a point on a chart is hovered over, which allows you to show the detailed information about an event marker.
 You can either adjust the built-in AnyChart tooltips or create custom HTML tooltips.

 ## Built-In Tooltips